zyloxmods/FNGameProj/README.md

 # FNGameProj-24.00

-> This branch and version is deprectated and will receive no updates -> Use 24.40 PIE instead [Link](https://github.com/bc2424/UEFN-PIE)
+> This branch and version is deprecated and will receive no updates -> Use 24.40 PIE instead [Link](https://github.com/bc2424/UEFN-PIE)

 > This is a Unreal Project for modding a old Version of Fortnite (24.00) which has some c++ class recreated